gazzamc/qbt-space-monitor/README.md

 This Docker container contains a python script that will manage qbittorrent downloads when space is limited.

-##Note:
+## Note:
-Be sure to set all new downloads to pause when added.
+In QBittorrent, be sure to set all new downloads to pause when added.

 # Docker Compose Example
 Using **Ofelia** to schedule a check every 15mins